This post contains affiliate links.

 Where to Place Chicken in a Conventional Oven

 For a conventional oven, place your chicken on the lower third rack of the oven.
 Natashas Kitchen says that will position the chicken directly in the middle of the oven which will cause it to heat most evenly.
 In a conventional oven, heat rises to the top from the heating element at the bottom.
 The upper half of the oven will be much hotter than the bottom half.
 Avoid putting the chicken on the top rack of the oven to prevent burning the top before the bottom cooks.
+You want to make sure the chicken is cooked all the way through without burning the outside.
+Check out this meat thermometer from ChefsTemp and get $10 off.
+You will get accurate temperature readings in 2-3 seconds.

 Where to Place Chicken in a Convection Oven